Food Centre Training: Good Manufacturing Practices

 A HACCP (Hazard Analysis and Critical Control Point) system is a preventative system that puts measures into place in food production operations to prevent,

-This course will assist participants in learning how to analyze, develop, implement and maintain effective Prerequisite Programs and HACCP plans into their operations.
+This 2 day workshop will assist participants in learning how to analyze, develop, implement and maintain effective Prerequisite Programs and HACCP plans into their operations.

 All training components of the course are in compliance with the Canadian Food Inspection Agency's HACCP Curriculum Guidelines for training professionals.
 Each participant successfully finishing the course will receive a certificate of completion.